-The application period for the Center for Research on Computation and Society (CRCS), at the Harvard John A. Paulson School of Engineering and Applied Sciences ended on December 1st, 2020.
-Revisit us in the Fall of 2021 for an update on new applicants.
+The Center for Research on Computation and Society (CRCS), at the Harvard John A. Paulson School of Engineering and Applied Sciences is accepting applications for postdoctoral fellows!

 Many of these topics involve interdisciplinary collaboration.
-To that end, CRCS researchers have collaborated in interdisciplinary work with other centers at Harvard, including the Center for Communicable Disease Dynamics (CCDD), Edmund J. Safra Center for Ethics, and the Harvard Chan India Research Center.
+To that end, CRCS researchers have collaborated in interdisciplinary work with other centers at Harvard, including the Center for Communicable Disease Dynamics (CCDD), Edmund J. Safra Center for Ethics, Embedded EthiCS at Harvard, and the Harvard Chan India Research Center.

 Harvard University is an Affirmative Action/Equal Opportunity Employer.
 We are particularly interested in attracting women and underrepresented groups to participate in CRCS.

 We encourage candidates to apply by December 1, 2021, but will continue to review applications until the positions are filled.